code-fabrik/open-knowledge/hardware/kicad/create-schematic.md

 Connect all components with wires.

-Once you have completed the schematic, add values (i.e. labes) to the components (such as resistor value or capacitor capacity) by hovering the component and pressing V (add value).
+Once you have completed the schematic, add **values** (i.e. labes) to the components (such as resistor value or capacitor capacity) by hovering the component and pressing V (add value).
 Move the values to some place where they do not interfere with your work.

+You may also change the component **reference** (e.g. C1, C2, R1).
+Hover over the component and press U to set the reference.

 Some common components: